earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 sidebar:
   nav: "activity-tracker"
 internal-links:
+ - sqlite
+ - sqlite3
- - just an example
+ - sqlite-utils
 ---
-### Writing Article Checklist

-- [ ] Write Outline
-- [ ] Write Draft
+**Writing Article Checklist**

 - [ ] Fix Grammarly Errors
 - [ ] Read out loud
-- [ ] Write 5 or more titles and pick the best on
 - [ ] First two paragraphs: What's it about?
 Why listen to you?
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
 - [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links to other articles
-- [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`
 - [ ] Raise PR

 Welcome back.
-I'm an experienced developer, learning golang by building an activity tracker.
-Last time I built a [command line client]() to connect to the [Json Service]() but today is all about database persistence.
+I'm an experienced developer, learning Golang by building an activity tracker.
+Last time I built a [command line client](/blog/golang-command-line/) to connect to the [Json Service](/blog/golang-http/) but today is all about database persistence using `database/sql`.

+**If you curious about the basics of storing persistent data into a SQL database using Golang, this tutorial will be helpful for you.** I'm going to be using `sqlite3` and I'll add lots of heading for ease of skimming.

-My goal for today is to add a SQLite backend to the service so that my work outs aren't lost if the service goes down.
-And once I have that in I will be able to add the `--list` command, which I skipped before – it's the type of feature that works is really simple to do with SQL.
+My goal for today is to add a SQLite backend to [the service](https://github.com/adamgordonbell/cloudservices) so that my workouts aren't lost if the service goes down.
+And once I have that in I will be able to add the `--list` command, which I skipped before – it's the type of feature that is really simple to do with SQL backend.

-## Steps

 ## Install SQLite

-My first step is to install SQLite and SQLite-utils.
+This first thing I need is to setup my dev environment.
+I need to install SQLite3 and SQLite-utils

 ``` bash
  brew install sqlite3